 In most cases, applications with detailed drawings of the development and outline planning applications will be accepted.
 To judge the proposal, it is important that your application shows how proposed development will relate to neighbouring buildings.

 Village conservation is not about preventing change but ensuring any proposed changes reinforce an areas established character and appearance.
 Proposals for new buildings, extensions or alterations to existing buildings and changes of use will be considered carefully and expected to meet a high standard of design.
 The local planning authority will also consider any published conservation area appraisals and management proposals for the locality.

 These are plans prepared and kept up to date as a record of an area's special architectural or historic interest.
 They set out how the area or place has evolved and identify the key features of it character that have helped to justify its designation as a conservation area.

 A clear plan helps to reduce uncertainty for owners when investment or development in the area is being considered.
 Copies of our conservation area appraisals are available to view at the council offices in County Hall, Trowbridge or to download from this page.

-The designation of a conservation areas requires that the planning authority should pay special attention to preserving and enhancing the character and appearance of the conservation area.
+The designation of a conservation areas requires the planning authority pays special attention to preserving and enhancing the character and appearance of the conservation area.